jor-s/project-tech-team/README.md

 The user can create an account.
 The user can then log in with this account with the given email and password

 - MongoDB Cloud Database
-The user credentials will be stored in a cluster on MongoDB.Atlas .
+The user credentials will be stored in a cluster on MongoDB.Atlas.

 - Encryption
 The user login password will be encrypted in the database for security reasons.